List of top-division football clubs in UEFA countries: Bulgaria

 A national Bulgarian championship has been held in every year since 1924, although the 1924, 1927 and 1944 seasons were not completed.
 The country gained UEFA membership in 1954.
-Historically, the most successful teams in Bulgarian football have been CSKA Sofia and Levski Sofia; no other team has won more than ten league titles.
-In recent years, Ludogorets Razgrad has dominated the league; although the team did not make its first appearance in the top flight until 2011–12, it has won the championship in each of its first eight seasons at that level.
+Historically, the most successful teams in Bulgarian football have been CSKA Sofia, Levski Sofia and Ludogorets Razgrad; no other team has won more than ten league titles.
+In recent years, Ludogorets Razgrad has dominated the league; although the team did not make its first appearance in the top flight until 2011–12, it has won the championship in each of its first thirteen seasons at that level.
 The 2015–16 season was intended to have 12 teams, but was reduced to 10 after four clubs (the two clubs that would otherwise have been promoted to what was then known as the A Group, plus two from the previous season's A Group) were denied professional licenses.
 Following that season, the Bulgarian Football Union revamped the country's professional league structure, expanding the top flight to 14 teams and changing that league's name from "A Group" to "First League".

-Under the current structure that began in 2016–17, each team plays the others twice, once at each club's stadium.
-At the end of the season the league splits into separate playoffs, with table points and statistics carrying over in full.
-The top six teams enter a championship playoff, with each team playing the others home and away.
-The top finisher is league champion and enters the UEFA Champions League; the second-place team earns a place in the UEFA Europa League; and the third-place team (or fourth-place team, should the winner of that season's Bulgarian Cup finish in the top three) advances to a playoff for the country's final Europa League place.
-The bottom eight split into two four-team groups, playing home and away within each group.
-The top two teams from each group enter a knockout playoff consisting of two-legged matches (note, however, that if one of these four teams is the Bulgarian Cup winner, it is withdrawn from the playoff and its opponent receives a bye into the final).
-The winner of this playoff then plays the third-place team in a one-off match for the final Europa League place.
-The bottom two clubs from each group enter an identical knockout playoff.
-The winner remains in the First League; the other three teams face a series of relegation playoffs that also include the second- and third-place clubs from the Second League, with places for only two of these five teams in the next season's First League.
+Under the current structure that began in 2024, each team plays the others twice, once at each club's stadium.
+After the regular season concludes, the league would split into a top four group to determine the champion and European competition places, a second group for teams ranked fifth through eight to determine the team that would compete in the playoffs for UEFA Conference League (team that finished fourth in the top group would play against the fifth-placed team), as well as a bottom eight group consisting of teams competing to avoid relegation, with the last two teams being directly relegated, while the 14th and 15th placed teams would compete in a playoff against the third and fourth placed teams from the Second League.

-Clubs and locations as of 2021-22 season:
+Clubs and locations as of 2025–26 season: